governance-foundation/governance.foundation/CONTENT-BACKLOG.md

 - [ ] KnowledgeFund as methodology, not product hype
 - [x] You do not need to buy the capability.
 You need to build it
 - [x] Your organisation can now evolve from within
+- [x] What organisational gardens actually are
+- [x] You can now build capability from within

 ---